SSG Samuel Shockley

 Samuel and his wife Emely say a specially adapted home is life-changing.
 In their previous home, Emely worried about leaving Sam alone in case he needed assistance.
 Samuel says he benefits greatly from the shorter cabinets, wider doorways and hallways, and the roll-in shower.

 Sam and Emely would like to adopt children and animals so they can share what they have with God’s creatures.
 They already have five dogs – two Boxers, a Puggle, English Bulldog and a Chihuahua.
 Samuel grew up riding horses and would love to have one of his own again.

-Samuel is in college full time working toward a degree in business management.
+Samuel received his degree in Operations Management from The Ohio State University and is now pursuing his Master Degree of Business Administration (MBA) at Washington State University.
 He also hopes to get his pilot license.
 Emely is a full time MRI technician.